Mesoamerica: Unveiling the Cultural Richness of Middle America

 Maya Region

-The Maya Region is the largest region within Mesoamerica and includes the Petén Basin and Maya Forest.
-The Maya civilization occupied a wide territory that included southeastern Mexico and northern Central America.
+The Maya Region is Mesoamerica's largest region, including the Petén Basin and Maya Forest.
+The Maya civilization occupied a vast territory, including southeastern Mexico and northern Central America.
 The Maya Region is known for its diverse ecological systems, including highlands, lowlands, and a wide range of climates.

 Mesoamerica as a Cultural Area